-Trampers use their own terms for various aspects of the outdoor experience.
+Trampers use their own terms for aspects of the outdoor experience.
 Most are adapted from everyday language (such as bivvy, from bivouac).
-Some have a new meaning, such as ‘tops’ – meaning the land above the bush line.
+Some have a new meaning, such as ‘tops’ – the land above the bush line.
 One of the most common is ‘scroggin’ – a high-energy mix of nuts, raisins, chocolate and other small snacks.
-Trampers usually keep it at the top of the pack in a plastic bag, ready for when they take a break.
+Trampers usually keep it at the top of the pack in a plastic bag, readily accessible when they take a break.

-Download the PDF (76 KB) for a full list of words.
+Download the PDF for a full list of words.

 Using this item